All Products

 Yes

-The type of the data source.
-Set the value to input_command.
+The data source type.
+Set to input_command.

 ScriptType